kmules1/kmules1.github.io/ecumene/index.md

 ### Regions of the Ecumene

-Six major continents, four minor continents, and countless islands.
+Ten major continents, eight minor continents, and countless islands.
 Most of the Ecumene's dry land is located in the southern hemisphere, with the northern hemisphere dominated by a massive ocean.

 ### Thinking Kinds